fredhutchio/tfcb_2019/lectures/lecture09/directories/README.md

 ### Tree

 Of course, directories can be nested and so it's not always easy to get an overall view of what is where.
-For this there is the `tree` command, which will show a nested directory structure as a tree:
+For this there is the `tree` command, which will show a nested directory structure as a tree.

+Try

+    tree

+The output should look like

     .
     ├── purchase